-Forthcoming book: The Love Makers (2021), a philosophical thriller about our technological seduction
+Forthcoming: The Love Makers (2021), a philosophical thriller about our technological seduction

 On the 10th anniversary of the global financial crisis: my story on Lehman Brothers collapse.